AkideweKuseh/alx-low_level_programming/0x00-hello_world/README.md

-This directory constains scripts that perform the following functions:
+$-This directory constains scripts that perform the following functions:

 0-preprocessor - runs a C file through the preprocessor and save the result into another file.